Tacit Coordination of Large Language Models: Experimental Evaluation

 \subsection{The Amsterdam and Nottingham Human Evaluation}

-To evaluate how, when, and why focal points emerge in LLMs, we pick the results from ~\citet{bardsley2010explaining}, which report a series of experiments conducted on humans on multiple-answer questions.
-They performed the experiments on a sample of around $50$ people in Amsterdam and Nottingham, and reported the CI and NCI for three formulations of the question: ``pick'', where people are asked to choose the answer without further information; ``guess'', where the instructions suggest to choose the answer based on their guess of what another person, paired at random among the other people doing the same experiment, would, and ``coordinate'', which states explicitly they should choose the answer imagining the other person is trying to coordinate with them tacitly.
-Figure~\ref{fig:tasks-picture} (left) shows a fictional representation of the game and its rules.
-It is important to notice that these two games are purely cooperative and symmetric, as illustrated by the payoff matrix of the illustrative game in Figure~\ref{fig:tasks-picture} (left).
+To study when and why focal points emerge in LLMs, we build on the human experiments of \citet{bardsley2010explaining}.
+These experiments tested around $50$ participants in Amsterdam and Nottingham on multiple-answer coordination questions, reporting both the CI and NCI under three instructions: ``pick'', where participants choose an answer without further information; ``guess'', where they guess what another randomly paired participant would choose; and ``coordinate'', where they are explicitly asked to choose as if tacitly coordinating.
+Figure~\ref{fig:tasks-picture} (left) illustrates the game.
+The setting is purely cooperative and symmetric, as shown by the illustrative payoff matrix.

-The experiments with humans consist of $14$ multi-answer questions, labeled as \{TA1, .., TA14\} for Amsterdam, and \{TN1, .., TN14\} for Nottingham.
-For comparison, we evaluate the same set of answers on a heterogeneous sample of LLMs.
-To avoid the order in which answers appear influencing a model, we test each question $30$ times, with three random permutations of the items' appearance, for a total of $90$ experiments per question.
-While the results in the main paper pertain a selection of models with high performance on standard benchmarks, including Meta Llama (Llama-3-70B, Llama-3.1-70B, and Llama-3.3-70B)~\cite{grattafiori2024llama3herdmodels}, Qwen (Qwen-2-72B and Qwen-2.5-72B)~\cite{yang2024qwen2technicalreport,qwen2025qwen25technicalreport}, and GPT-oss (GPT-oss-20B and GPT-oss-120B),\footnote{\href{https://openai.com/index/introducing-gpt-oss/}{openai.com/index/introducing-gpt-oss/}} the full evaluation, available in the Appendix and in the code results, encompasses more than $20$ models.
-For methodological rigour, we restrict ourselves to open-source and open-weight models that output their entire Chain of Thought~\cite{wei2023chainofthoughtpromptingelicitsreasoning}, thus excluding API based models.
-Future work will include them.
+The human benchmark contains $14$ questions for Amsterdam, labelled \{TA1,\dots,TA14\}, and $14$ for Nottingham, labelled \{TN1,\dots,TN14\}.
+We evaluate LLMs on the same answer sets.
+To control for order effects, each question is tested $30$ times under three random answer permutations, giving $90$ runs per question.
+The main paper reports a high-performing open-weight subset: Llama-3-70B, Llama-3.1-70B, Llama-3.3-70B~\cite{grattafiori2024llama3herdmodels}, Qwen-2-72B, Qwen-2.5-72B~\cite{yang2024qwen2technicalreport,qwen2025qwen25technicalreport}, and GPT-oss-20B and GPT-oss-120B.\footnote{\href{https://openai.com/index/introducing-gpt-oss/}{openai.com/index/introducing-gpt-oss/}} The full evaluation, covering more than $20$ models, is reported in the Appendix and released code.
+For methodological consistency, the main analysis focuses on open-source or open-weight models that expose their full Chain of Thought~\cite{wei2023chainofthoughtpromptingelicitsreasoning}, excluding API-only models.
+Appendix~\ref{a:additional-res-AN} reports results for GPT 5.4 and Gemini 2.5 Pro and 3 Pro.